The Mystery of Edwin Drood (musical): Act I

 Act One opens as the members of the Music Hall Royale circulate among the audience, introducing themselves to the patrons.
-More and more members of the company add to the growing noise, until the music begins and the Chairman of the proceedings bursts forth with the show's opening number, "There You Are".
+More and more members of the company add to the growing noise until the music begins, and the Chairman of the proceedings bursts forth with the show's opening number, "There You Are".
 They then introduce John Jasper, the 'Jekyll and Hyde' choirmaster who greets his young nephew Edwin Drood in the song "Two Kinsmen", where they express their strong friendship.
 Drood is engaged to the fair Miss Rosa Bud, who is Jasper's music pupil and the object of his mad obsession.
 Rosa's suspicion of his obsession is confirmed when at her next lesson, he asks her to sing a song he has written – "Moonfall" – an innuendo-heavy love song from Jasper to her.
 The kindly Reverend Crisparkle and two exotic emigrants from Ceylon, Helena and Neville Landless, arrive.
 Neville is immediately attracted to Rosa, which makes him a rival to both Edwin and the secretive Jasper.

-Next the chairman brings the audience to London and the sinister opium den of the Princess Puffer who talks with the audience, and explains her life in "Wages of Sin".
+Next, the chairman brings the audience to London and the sinister opium den of Princess Puffer who talks with the audience, and explains her life in "Wages of Sin".
 A sinewy ballet dance follows.
 We discover that one of Puffer's regular clients is none other than Jasper himself, who cries out the name 'Rosa Bud' during a hallucination.
-Puffer shows great interest in this fact, and stores it away in her memory.
+Puffer shows great interest in this fact and stores it away in her memory.
 Back in Cloisterham, Neville and Drood meet and come to odds with each other almost immediately.